The Business Administration minor is a structured minor that requires the completion of 18 units, nine of which must be for upper division credit.

 Any advisor on campus can add the business administration minor to a student's academic profiles.

-Study abroad options for the Business Administration Minor Abroad include locations in Cambodia, Czech Republic, France, Indonesia, Italy and Spain.
+Complete Business Administration Minor courses abroad in Cambodia, Czech Republic, France, Indonesia, Italy and Spain.

-Students pursuing the business administration minor should attend Quick Advising or email the Pre-Business academic advisor serving the population that corresponds with their last name.
-Quick Advising is offered in McClelland Hall Room 201 during the following times:
+Students pursuing the business administration minor should attend Virtual Drop-In advisign through eSMS or email the Pre-Business academic advisor serving the population that corresponds with their last name.
+Virtual Drop-In advising is offered during the following times: